lac-dcc/yali/README.md

 |-- MalwareDataset: "Malware dataset to support experiments in the project"
 |-- Representations: "Scripts to extract different program representations"
 |-- Statistics: "Jupyter notebooks"
+    |-- Experiments: "Extra experiments using the yali infrastructure (each one of them has its own ReadME)"
+    |-- Utils: "Python scripts to support the `Experiments` folder and the Jupyter Notebooks"
 |-- Volume: "Volume of the container"
     |-- Csv: "CSVs with the histograms"
     |-- Embeddings: "Different representations of programs in the Source folder"